mesham/pynq_api/docs/core.md

 `int PYNQ_closeMMIOWindow(PYNQ_MMIO_WINDOW* mmio_state)`

 To close an MMIO window and free up associated memory this API call is used which will close the window associated with _mmio_state_ in this example and return the status completion code.

+## General Purpose IO (GPIO)

+The PYNQ board contains a number of general purpose IO pins that you can interact with via the PYNQ API and appropriate block design.
+This functionality must be called from containing code running as sudo.

+### Opening GPIO

+`int PYNQ_openGPIO(PYNQ_GPIO* gpio_state, int index, char* direction)`

+Opens the GPIO port at location _index_, in a specified direction (either _in_ or _out_).
+The user should declare a variable of type _PYNQ_GPIO_ in their code and pass the pointer to this into the function.
+This variable then stores the state of that GPIO pin, and will open and close the actual pin lazily when the user reads or writes to it.
+The integer status code is returned, indicating either success or failure.

+### Writing to GPIO

+`int PYNQ_writeGPIO(PYNQ_GPIO* gpio_state, int* data)`

+This call writes an integer provided to this call as a pointer, _data_, to the GPIO pin already opened and represented by the _gpio_state_ pointer variable.
+The integer status code is returned, indicating either success or failure.

+### Reading from GPIO

+`int PYNQ_readGPIO(PYNQ_GPIO* gpio_state, int* data)`

+This call reads an integer from the GPIO pin already opened and represented by the _gpio_state_ pointer variable into the _data_ integer variable which is passed as a pointer.
+The integer status code is returned, indicating either success or failure.

+### Closing GPIO

+`int PYNQ_closeGPIO(PYNQ_GPIO* gpio_state)`

+Will close the GPIO state of _gpio_state_ and free any associated memory